 If you received standard NZ Super during the year, you must include it in your return.
 Work and Income deducts tax from payments to you.
-Copy the details from your Summary of earnings (SOE) to Question 13 of your return.
-For more information about the summary of earnings-see page 14.
+Copy the details from your summary of earnings (SOE) to Question 13 of your return.
+For more information about the SOE-see page 11.